Configuring PubSub+ Cache on the Designated Router

 See Configuring Cache Clusters.

-5. Add subscriptions for the topics that the Cache Clusters will be responsible for listening for.
+5. Add subscriptions for the topics that the Cache Clusters will listen for.

 See Assigning Topics to Cache Clusters.